shmoocon/proceedings-2015/bring/02_deception_for_the_cyber_defender.md

 Military operators think in terms of effects.
 Staffs generally begin planning by considering the specific effect they want to have on an adversary (example effects are degrade, delay, destroy, disrupt, divert, neutralize, and suppress) and then think about the tools they have at their disposal and how those tools can be used to achieve the desired effect.
 The same should be true for your defensive deception campaign.
 What sort of effect do you want to achieve, and on who (or what) do you want to achieve those effects?
 Table 1, below, provides a sampling of cyber effects and how an attacker or a defender might approach each one.

+TABLE 1.
+EXAMPLE DECEPTION EFFECTS FOR CYBER ATTACKERS AND DEFENDERS

 | Effect | Attacker | Defender |
 |:-------|:---------|:---------|